 But this isn’t true.
 You don’t need millions to start investing.
-A good thorough study about the company and just a few bucks in the bank is enough for start investing.
+A good thorough study about the company and just a few bucks in the bank is enough to start investing.
 Even the greatest investor of all time, Warren Buffett, started his first investment with only a few dollars at an age of eleven.
 He didn’t need a million dollars to make him a billionaire.
 So, why should you?

 Everyone can start investing with even the little amount that they have.

 3. Investing on your own takes too much time

 This third investing myth states that you need to give a lot of time to invest on your own.
 But this is also not true in today’s world.
 Technology has completely changed the way information is transmitted now.
 This has allowed an average investor to access information quickly and easily to make smarter and faster decisions.

 4. Paying a professional is better than making your own investing decisions

 Today people pay a lot to professional managers just because they believe in this investing myth that hiring a professional is better than making your own investing decisions.

 But in reality, it differs.
 It’s a proven fact that many professionals fail to beat the benchmark over a long time.
-Still they, they continue to charge a huge fee.
+Still, they continue to charge a huge fee.
 There are also a couple of disadvantages of a large money manager.

 First, they can’t move money easily as you can during any market swing.
 Second, these managers are slow to change models with models, but a retail investor isn’t.
 For example, a mutual fund investing in large-cap companies has to continue investing in large caps, and it doesn’t matter what brilliant opportunities are present in mid-cap or small cap.